xaxxon/v8toolkit/README.md

 #### Building V8

-Building V8 is not a simple process and changes often.
+Building V8 is not a simple process and changes often, so these instructions may not' be correct.

-First, you need to install a set of tools for getting and building V8 called "depot tools".
+ * First, you need to install a set of tools for getting and building V8 called "depot tools".

 https://www.chromium.org/developers/how-tos/install-depot-tools

-Then, download V8 via the instructions here:
+ * Then, download V8 via the instructions here:

 https://github.com/v8/v8/wiki/Using%20Git